Chevrolet Malibu: Markets

 The eighth-generation Malibu was sold in "nearly 100 countries on six continents".
-In the United States, it is manufactured in two plants, Fairfax and Detroit/Hamtramck.
-In Australia and New Zealand, the South Korean–made Malibu replaced the Holden Epica, and made its debut in 2013 as the Holden Malibu.
-It was positioned between the Holden Cruze and Holden Commodore.
-In South Korea, the Malibu replaces the Daewoo Tosca, as GM has phased out the Daewoo brand in favor of Chevrolet.
-Korea was the first market to get the Malibu, in late 2011, followed by China later in 2011 and North America beginning in early 2012.
+In the United States, it was manufactured at GM's Fairfax and Detroit/Hamtramck plants.
+In Australia and New Zealand, the South Korean–made Malibu replaced the Holden Epica, and made its debut in 2013 as the Holden Malibu, positioned between the Holden Cruze and Holden Commodore.
+In South Korea, the Malibu replaced the Daewoo Tosca, after GM phased out the Daewoo brand in favor of Chevrolet.
+Korea was the first market to receive the Malibu, in late 2011, followed by China later in 2011 and North America beginning in early 2012.
 The Malibu made its Middle Eastern debut in 2012 replacing the Holden VE Commodore based Lumina.
 In Europe, the Malibu replaced the Chevrolet Epica.
 The facelifted Malibu was never sold in Europe.
 In the Philippines, the Malibu was introduced in late 2013 for the 2014 model year, where it replaced the Chevrolet Lumina, marking Chevrolet's return to the executive sedan segment since the Lumina was discontinued in the mid-2000s.
 The car was sold there until 2017, and was assembled in South Korea.

 In North America, the eighth-generation Malibu continued to be sold in 2016 as the Malibu Limited as the next generation went on sale.
 It was mostly identical to the 2015 model, but only featured the 2013 I4 engine variant (LCV instead of LKW) without auto stop-start.
 Trim levels included LS, LT, and LTZ.

 In China, the eighth-generation Malibu remained in production alongside the ninth-generation Malibu until 2019.
 It received a facelift in 2016.
 A 1.5-liter turbo engine was added for the 2017 model year.

 Powertrains

-The eighth generation Malibu was offered mostly with four-cylinder engines and six-speed automatic transmissions.
+The eighth-generation Malibu was offered mostly with four-cylinder engines and six-speed automatic transmissions.
 The North American version was offered exclusively with four-cylinder engines, with a 2.5 L serving as the base engine, with a 2.4 L mild hybrid and a 2.0 L turbocharged engine being offered.
 The European version was offered with a 2.4 L Ecotec engine with an aluminum block and cylinder head, and a 2.0 L Diesel (1,956 cc) VCDi developing 160 PS (120 kW).
 The version offered in the Middle East had either the 2.4 L Ecotec engine or a 3.0 L V6 engine making 260 PS and 290 Nm.
-Two Holden-badged versions were offered in the Australian market, the CD and the CDX, with the 2.4 L Ecotec or 2.0 L diesel.
+Two Holden-badged versions were offered in the Australian market: the CD and the CDX, with the 2.4 L Ecotec or 2.0 L diesel.